Mick Billman, President

 - He is a full member of the World Technical Commission, and has deputised as Chairman on two occasions.

-- He has also served on the World Sports Commission for the last two meetings at the request of Tsuguo Sakumoto, WKF Technical Commission Chairman, and WKF Chief Referee Roland Lowinger.
+- He has also served on the World Sports Commission at the request of Tsuguo Sakumoto, WKF Technical Commission Chairman, and WKF Chief Referee Roland Lowinger.

 - He is a Member of the WKF Disciplinary and Legal Commission.

-Mick is also closely connected with the section for Athletes with Disabilities.
+Mick is also closely connected with the section for Athletes with Disabilities, now officially referred to as Para Karate.
 At the Paris World Championships in 2012, there was a disability demonstration, culminating on the finals day, in a performance of the kata Unsu, performed by Ray Morcomb, a competitor from Australia, who is registered blind, and who received a five minute standing ovation from the 17,000 crowd at the Bercy Stadium at the end of the kata.

-Following the recent championships in Tampere Mick was informed that he had been selected to become a member of the WKF Disciplinary and Legal Commission, making him only the second person ever from the UK to sit on this commission, the first being Mike Dinsdale.
+Mick is also a member of the WKF Disciplinary and Legal Commission, making him only the second person ever from the UK to sit on this commission, the first being Mike Dinsdale.

-As the EKF President, Mick Billman will provide a direct link to the various British, European, and World Karate Federations.
+As the EKF President, Mick Billman provides a direct link to the various British, European, and World Karate Federations.